CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/05-Create and link a Web Application Firewall policy.md

      ![](../images/waf062.png)

 # Summary
-In this task you are ceating and linking a Web Application Firewall policy
+In this task you created and linked a Web Application Firewall policy

-Click on Next to continue to the next section of the lab.
+Click on **Next** to continue to the next section of the lab.